-Is It Safe To Do Autogenic Training?
+Is It Safe To Do AT?

 You should always make sure you do your own research and consult your physician before starting a new health practice.

 It’s also not recommended for children younger than 5.
 In addition, people with very severe cases of mental or emotional disorders have been advised not to do it without the supervision of a psychiatrist.
-They can determine if it’d be helpful, and can help one do it in a safe and effective way.
+They can determine if it’d be helpful and can help one do it in a safe and effective way.

-Final Thoughts On Autogenic Training
+Final Thoughts On AT

-Autogenic Training has been one of many different health practices I’ve discovered which helped me take back some control of my health.
+AT has been one of many different health practices I’ve discovered which helped me take back some control of my health.
 But there’s no one magical solution that’ll help you fix all of your health problems.